raghav97/mega-power/README.md

 # Mega Hostel Power Status

 This is an open source application developed on Ruby on Rails to check the electricity status of my hostel / home (Mega Hostel, SASTRA University).
 The main purpose of this application to make sure that there is electricity in the hostel when I bunk the class, otherwise bunking the class would be useless.
+The same application can be used to check the power status of your home while you're at work as well.

 ## Working